Watershed health — Northeast update

 Regional summary

-- BIBI scores in the Northeast Region show potential improvement in 2018 compared to 2012, with higher and lower proportion of streams in good and poor conditions, repsectively.
+- Benthic Index of Biotic Integrity scores in the Northeast Region show potential improvement in 2018 compared to 2012, with higher and lower proportion of streams in good and poor conditions, repsectively.

-- The most prevalent stressors for streams in the Northeast Region were poor bed stability, increased sand/fines substrates, increased substrate embeddedness, and increased stream temperature.
+- The most prevalent indicators for streams in the Northeast Region were poor bed stability, increased sand/fines substrates, and increased substrate embeddedness.

 Biological condition

-Invertebrate biological condition of streams, as assessed with B-IBI scores, did not change significantly from 2012 to 2018 in the Northeastern Region.
+Invertebrate biological condition of streams did not change substantially from 2012 to 2018 in the Northeastern Region.
 However, the proportion of streams in poor condition decreased, and the proportion of streams in good condition increased.
-The percentage of streams in fair condition remained the same.
+These are positive trends that will need more data to confirm.

-To interact with this graph and learn more about these stressors, hold your mouse over each bar.
+To interact with this graph and learn more about these indicators, hold your mouse over each bar.

 Measuring bankfull heights at Small Creek in Pend Oreille County